ThomasProctor/ThomasProctor.github.io/_posts/2016-07-26-06-Poisson Regression for taxicab project.markdown

 -----------------------------------------------------

 <a name="f1">1</a> Most derivations of ordinary least squares don't assume any specific distribution.
 Using the maximum likelihood method that I described here, you could create a linear regression model that assumes a normal distribution of the residuals.
 This model will be equivalent to ordinary least squares.
-In fact, if you create a regression model with *any* distribution with constant variance, you will end up with ordinary least squares. [^](#constant_var)
+In fact, if you create a regression model with *any* distribution with constant variance, you will end up with ordinary least squares.<sup id="constant_var">[^](#constant_var)</sup>